-A. AESTHETICS IMPACT Res Except as provided in Public Resources Code section 21099, would the project: Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Source a) Have a substantial adverse effect on a scenic vista?
-2,3,4, 6,17f b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, along a designated scenic highway?
+Α. A. AESTHETICS IMPACT Exe Re: wo cept as provided in Public sources Code section 21099, uld the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Source a) Have a substantial adverse effect on a scenic vista? \boxtimes 2,3,4, 6,17f b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, along a designated scenic highway?
 3, 6,7 17f c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
 2,3 d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 3,4